 npm install in my terminal.
 I broadly understood how the two regular expressions differed, and with the help of regex101, was able to test my change before committing it to code.
 I knew how Mocha tests worked, and what I should add in order to maintain test coverage.
 A small change maybe, but one built upon years of frustration, trial and error, and a begrudging understanding of this most foreign of languages.

 This project lingers in the memory for how badly it affected my mood.
 I felt like complete shit; out of my depth and unable to do my job.
 Fast forward to last month and a different project, and needing to build a drop-down menu so that users could change their language preference.
 Rather than be filled with dread, I was excited by the prospect, and was able to build something reasonably robust and accessible in just a few hours.
 So, what’s changed?

 Another tool I have found immensely helpful is ESLint.
 This parses your code and reports any errors it encounters.
-I tend to include this in my projects via XO, and with Atom setup to highlight any errors and warnings it generates (each linking to a description on the ESLint website), I can catch any errors before I save my file.
-This has saved me countless hours of head-scratching due to a misplaced typo or malformed function.
+I tend to include this in my projects via XO, and with Atom setup to highlight any errors and warnings it generates (each linking to a description on the ESLint website), I can catch any errors before saving a file, avoiding countless hours of head-scratching due to a misplaced typo or malformed function.